aarongermaine/jab/README.md

 # jab
-A music rating app that user can personalize to their needs!
+A music rating app that a user can personalize to their needs!